 If you'd like to take an evening stroll, there are two areas you might find of interest.

-La Mer is hands-down one of Dubai’s most instagrammable spots, spanning over 1.24 million square meters on a white sands beachfront.
+La Mer is hands down one of Dubai’s most Instagrammable spots, spanning over 1.24 million square meters on a white sand beachfront.

 It combines commercial, residential, and leisure attractions in one area.